 But that's not the only linen hack Mrs Hinch has up her sleeve.

+All you need for this hack is a toilet roll.
 We know what you're thinking - how can toilet roll make my curtains look great?
-But bear with us!
-According to Mrs Hinch, empty toilet rolls can be brilliant for ensuring the pleats in your curtains are neat, uniform and properly spaced out.
+But according to Mrs Hinch, empty toilet rolls are brilliant for ensuring the pleats in your curtains are neat, uniform and properly spaced out.